huaweicodelabs/ImageKit/ImageRender/README.md

  * [License](#license)

 ## Introduction
 The Image Render service provides basic and advanced animation effects to help you reproduce image contents in an efficient way.
+This sample code encapsulates APIs of the HUAWEI Image Kit Render Service, it provides a sample programs for your reference or usage.

 1. Supports five basic animations and any of their combination.